modmore/DailyPhoto/README.md

-# Login_Unsplash
+# Daily Photo

-Adds a random Unsplash photo to the MODX (2.7+) login screen every day.
+Adds a random photo from [Unsplash](https://unsplash.com/) to the MODX3 login screen every day.